sts10/sts10.github.io/_posts/2017-07-09-one-factor-password-reset.markdown

 Me: "As I wrote in a series of tweets, I'm trying to ensure that an attacker CANNOT reset my password with my only my phone number.
 What steps can I take to ensure that happens?"

-Them:
+PayPal support:

 > Your PayPal account is more secure with a phone number registered to the account.
 Keep in mind that you are 100% covered for any unauthorized activity that may occur.
 I recommend reaching out to your service provider with your concerns and to inquire about steps to safeguard the security of your mobile phone. ^LJ

 This first answer claimed three things: (a) that my account was more secure with a phone number attached (dubious, considering the Williams story), (b) told me I'm covered for unauthorized activity, and \(c) told me this is more of a concern for my service provider than for PayPal (which I understand the logic of, but wasn't wholly satisfactory).

-In subsequent DMs the support person claimed "You can remove the phone number from the PayPal account," but I sent screenshots showing there was only a way to add a new number or edit my current number.
+In subsequent DMs, the support person claimed, "You can remove the phone number from the PayPal account," but I sent screenshots showing there was only a way to add a new number or edit my current number.
 Eventually he or she threw me their 1-800 support phone number.

 On the phone, I first asked if there was a way to remove my phone number from my account.
 A nice woman informed me that there had to be a phone number attached to my account, and that there was no way to remove it.